jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 categories: rust
 ---

-Real-world(ish) problem: you are developping, in Rust, a [Warcraft](https://www.wikiwand.com/fr/Warcraft_III:_Reign_of_Chaos)-like game which uses very dense data structures for the buildings and the mobs.
-Your team eventually decides to use the _builer pattern_ to ease the pain of writing and maintaining constructors with 20-ish variables.
+Real-world(ish) problem: you are developing, in Rust, a [Warcraft](https://www.wikiwand.com/fr/Warcraft_III:_Reign_of_Chaos)-like game which uses very dense data structures for the buildings and the mobs.
+Your team eventually decides to use the _builder pattern_ to ease the pain of writing and maintaining constructors with 20-ish variables.

 The two data structures which we are going to study today are reduced versions